JonahLozano/FS-CSCI150-F22-Team3/README.md

 ## Install

 Before installing, download and install the latest LTS Node.js, Mongodb, and Mongosh (Mongo Shell).
 You will also need to install nodemon through npm.
-(Downloading Node.js should install npm/npx, however, if it does not then run 'npm -g i nodemon').

-Before installing, download and install the latest LTS Node.js, Mongodb, and Mongosh (Mongo Shell).
-You will also need to install nodemon through npm.
 (Downloading Node.js should install npm/npx, however, if it does not then download those as well).
 To install nodemon you will run 'npm -g i nodemon'.